Introduction

 Early life at Banwell

-Christopher was born at Banwell on 13 October 1851.
+Christopher was born at Banwell on 13 October 1851.[1]
 His father, William Bennett Frost, farmed about 100 acres at Towerhead Farm.
 His mother, Amelia, was the daughter of Christopher Bennett, who farmed a similar acreage at South Brent.
+Christopher’s parents were first cousins, which may have harmed his development.

-On 26 June 1877, at Banwell, Christopher married Ellen Louisa Ashman Padfield, the daughter of Joseph Padfield, a dairyman.
+On 26 June 1877, at Banwell, Christopher married Ellen Louisa Ashman Padfield, the second daughter of Joseph Padfield, a dairyman.[4]
+Their daughter, Daisy Amelia, was born on 1 July 1887 at Kingsbury Episcopi.

-In April 1881, Christopher ran a dairy of 42 cows at Eadyx Hill, Gillingham, Dorset, assisted by his brother, Sidney.
-By December 1886, he was a dairyman at Lower Burrow, Kingsbury Episcopi, assisted by Sidney.[2]
+In April 1881, Christopher ran a dairy of 42 cows at Edyx Hill, Gillingham, Dorset, assisted by his brother, Sidney.
+By December 1886, he was a dairyman at Lower Burrow, Kingsbury Episcopi, again assisted by Sidney.[5]
 From February 1892, he rented a dairy of 26 cows at Isle Brewers at the yearly rental of £590.
-He and the farmer fell out and sued each other in March 1893.[3]
+He and the farmer fell out and sued each other in March 1893.[6]

 In December 1898, he was a dairyman at Aller.[7]
 In March 1901, he was a dairy manager at Pilsdon.

-Life at Hardington
+Hardington

 Death